joaowillamy/react-storybook-jest-lerna/README.md

-# Monorepo with Lerna to Desing System
+# Monorepo with Lerna to Design System

 > A Monorepo with multiple packages and a shared build, test, and release process.